prof-rossetti/georgetown-opim-243-201901/notes/git.md

 git push origin master # uploads local repo contents to remote address
 ```

 Sometimes after pulling, you may see merge conflicts, in which case you might need to perform a "rebase" before being able to push.
-The rebase process can be difficult, so don't hesitate to ask the professor for help.
+The rebase process can be difficult, so feel free to ask the professor for help.

 After pushing successfully, you should be able to visit your remote repository on GitHub and see your code there.